IowaDave/PCF8574_Eight_More_I-O_Pins/README.md

     * P4 is an **input**, able to receive an alarm signal from Subsystem 3
     * P5 is an **input**, connected to a pushbutton switch.

 To be honest, I believe the illustration for P5 contains an typographical error.
 It shows the pushbutton switch attached through a resistor to VCC.
-This cannot be correct, for the following reasons:
+This cannot be correct.
+The switch must terminate at VSS, i.e., at Ground, for the following reasons:

 * Following guidance in the datasheet, input ports must first be written with a "1" before beginning to read them.
 * There is also a pullup resistor on the line between the switch and port P5, which will try to hold the value of P5 at 1.